Soapmaking: The Old Fashioned Way

 Soap—so simple, yet so misunderstood.
 Have you ever pondered the ingredients contained in a typical bar of soap?
 Petroleum distillates, sulfates, and many other unpronounceable additives.
-Using the same ingredients Grandma used, animal fat and lye, learn how to make gentle, natural soaps, and explore the history and science of this cleanser.
-You’ll leave with at least two varieties of handmade soap, information and resources, and plenty of experience to make soap at home.
+Whatever happened to that good ol’ fashioned soap that Grandma made?
+Using the same ingredients Grandma used, animal fat and lye, students will learn how to make gentle, natural soaps, and explore the history and science of this cleanser.
+Students will also leave with at least two varieties of handmade soap, information and resources, and plenty of experience to make soap at home.
+Students ages 12 and up are welcome to participate with an adult.
+Call to receive a 25% intergenerational discount.

 - Soap molds - either purchased molds specifically for soap or "recycled" containers that have a shape you like.
 Molds should be made of plastic or silicone, not glass or metal.
 The instructor will also have molds available for use.